TaylorSwanson/crisscross-agent/host/readme.md

 * The `tag` file in the host directory is the default tag of the server which is used in development.
 The tag is replaced in the nodes when the test application is launched.
 Otherwise, the tag comes from the native DigitalOcean tags API.

+# Guest application endpoints
+The guest application needs to be able to communicate with the host application.

+These HTTP endpoints facilitate this communcation locally